jazzywhit/yubikey/docs/troubleshooting.md

 If the rebase seems to hang and the YubiKey flashes, it means you need to touch it again.

-If you are still having issues when rebasing, you might consider using the `--no-gpg-sign` flag as a [workaround](https://github.com/DataDog/yubikey/issues/19).

 ## No PyUSB backend detected

 If you see the following error while running `./gpg.sh`: